Paper or Plastic? How Austin, Texas Says NO to Both

 Reusable Grocery Bags Are Helping Austin Reach Their Eco-friendly, Zero Waste Goal

 The Austin, Texas bag ban is anticipated to drastically reduce the amount of litter on streets and sidewalks so the city will spend less money cleaning up the environment and the money saved from cleanup efforts will go toward helping folks adjust to the bag ban.

 “We feel that the general majority of Austinites support going to a reusable system,” explained Bob Gedert of the Austin Resource Recovery.
 “The question to most citizens is ‘what’s the easiest system to get there?”

-March 1, 2013 should come and go in Austin without issue.
-The City has their eyes on the prize and banning disposable grocery and shopping bags in favor of reusable grocery bags will get them another step closer to their goal of zero waste.
+March 1, 2013, should come and go in Austin without issue.
+The City has its eyes on the prize and banning disposable grocery and shopping bags in favor of reusable grocery bags will get them another step closer to its goal of zero waste.

 The agency has set up times and locations throughout the city to distribute reusable cloth bags to residents.
 The plan is for people to get in the habit of bringing their reusable shopping bags when they head to the store before the ban takes effect on March 1, and hopefully by the time the ban rolls around people won’t even notice because they will already have made the switch to reusable bags.

 Reusable Bags Are a Great Way to Get the Eco-Friendly Message Out to the Public

 When purchased in large quantities reusable grocery bags can be a great deal and they are also a great green marketing tool.
 Just think of how quickly the eco-friendly bag ban message would get across to the public if reusable bags were imprinted with a branding message, slogan, or other key information like the date the ban starts.